Kommotion: Format and presentation

 The addition of the one-hour Sunday Kommotion special evidently caused some controversy.
-An unattributed press clipping from the time (reproduced on the Laurie Allan tribute site) indicates that The Go!!
-Show producers DYT were concerned about the increased competition from their rival (which also cost less to produce), and the article suggested that this move might oversaturate the pop market and lead to a drop in ratings all round, as well as over-exposing the relatively small pool of Australia's top-ranking pop talent.
-The latter issue was borne out by Jim Keays' comments in his autobiography, in which he reported that The Masters Apprentices were invited on both shows so regularly that they eventually had to 'ration' their appearances for fear of overexposure.
+An unattributed press clipping from the time, reproduced on the Laurie Allan tribute site, indicates that The Go!!
+Show producers, DYT, were concerned about the increased competition from their rival, which cost less to produce.
+The article suggested the move might saturate the pop market and lead to a drop in ratings all round, as well as over-exposing the relatively small pool of Australia's top-ranking pop talent.
+The latter concern was borne out by Jim Keays' comments in his autobiography, in which he reported that The Masters Apprentices were invited on both shows so regularly that they eventually had to ration their appearances for fear of overexposure.

-The October 12, 1966 issue of Go-Set magazine reported that the show was sold to an unspecified American television network and was to be aired to fifty million people, but this never seemed to have materalized.
+On 12 October 1966, Go-Set magazine reported that the show had been sold to an unspecified American television network and was to be aired to fifty million people, but that never materialised.